What Is Administrative Processing?

 It’s a grave injustice, and my heart goes out to all the people who are stuck there.
 I have devoted my career to helping people who are in administrative processing.

-And if you are stuck and or need help, I want you to get in touch with me.
+And if you are stuck and or need help and are looking for a visa lawyer near you, I want you to get in touch with me.
 Put your question in the comments below or email me.
 Get in touch and I’ll help you out.

 “Josh is the BEST AND AMAZING lawyer ever!!
 When he says he can get your case unstuck he REALLY means it and keeps his promise.
 This has been the best thing that ever happened to me.
 I am so glad I chose him because if I hadn’t and just kept waiting then God knows how much longer I would have needed to wait.
 It had been 3 years of my fiance case and when I hired him, he got everything done in 2 months!
 Its unbelievable.
 I am so happy and blessed to be finally together with my fiance.”

 Read more of our 229+ reviews on Google!